JosephM101/hass-os-installer-iso/README.md

 # hass-os-installer-iso
 ### The (unofficial) Home Assistant OS Installer!

-A simple live ISO image based on `debian-bookworm` to quickly install Home Assistant OS onto x86_64-generic machines.
+A simple live system based on `debian-bookworm` to quickly install Home Assistant OS onto `x86_64-generic` targets.

-This image only supports AMD64 systems with UEFI bootloaders.
-These aren't my requirements; they are requirements imposed by Home Assistant OS.
+This live system only supports *AMD64* systems with *UEFI* bootloaders.
+These are the system requirements for Home Assistant OS, and therefore they are the requirements here.

-The image is built using `live-build`, which is a system for creating customized live Debian-based images.
+The image is built using `live-build`, which is a system for creating customized Debian-based live images.

 <b>NOTE: This project is still in development.
 As such, ISO images will not be published in Releases and will need to be [built manually](#Build).
 An Actions workflow will soon be available once autonomous builds are possible.</b>